 The use of e-book readers has become increasingly widespread; however, there are few studies to evaluate e-book user behavior and satisfaction on e-book platforms, and even fewer approaches the subject from the perspective of task-technology fit.
 In order to fill this gap, this study adopts task-technology fit theory to explore the factors that affect the behavior satisfaction of users on commercial e-book platforms.
 Our research model excludes utility and performance from task-technology fit theory to focus on individual user satisfaction measurement because general e-book platform users are not concerned about work performance issues in leisure activities.
 The results show that functional service, convenience, and searching task are important factors that influence users' task-technology fit behavior.
 Moreover, task-technology fit may improve users' satisfaction, flow and scanpath.
 Finally, satisfaction is affected by task-technology fit and flow factors.
 An analysis of the research explained 61 percent of the variance in users’ task-technology fit, and 59 percent of the variance in satisfaction to use e-book platform.
 These results provide a new perspective to e-book researchers and can help e-book platform managers and designers in making policies and designing platforms.

 Huang, Li-Chun; Shiau, Wen-Lung; and Lin, Ya-Hsuan, "What Factors Satisfy E-Book Platform Customers?
 Development of A Model to Evaluate E-Book User Behavior and Satisfaction" (2014).
-ICEB 2014 Proceedings.
+ICEB 2014 Proceedings (Taipei, Taiwan).
 3.